CleverProgrammer/college_2016_spring/bio_101/chapter_2.md

 ### Valence Electrons
 ---
 - In the A group of the periodic table, the group number tells how many valence electrons that atom has
+- **Octet Rule** - Atoms like to have full valence shells of eight electrons
+- Atoms may react with each other by sharing, donating, or receiving electrons
+- Atoms mass of an element is the weighted average of the isotopes of the element

 ### Electron Energy Levels
 ---